aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ```

 ### Creating Access Token

+!!! note
+    Due to an update to the ABCI Singularity endpoint, access tokens obtained before March 2023 are no longer available.
+Therefore, after obtaining the access token again, register the access token.

 You need to obtain an access token to authenticate your requests.
 The access token can be created by using the `get_singularity_token` command on the interactive node with your ABCI password, which is used to log in to ABCI User Portal.